MakrooOwais/CT_Region_Linear/readme.md

 ## Results

-The model achieves significant improvements across multiple genetic types with an overall AUC of 0.722[1].
+The model achieves significant improvements across multiple genetic types with an overall AUC of 0.722.
 It outperforms existing state-of-the-art methods by 17.4% and 23.9% in overall F1-score and recall respectively.

 The proposal shows a remarkable increase of 22.5% and 18% in F1-score and recall for kinase signaling, surpassing all prior methods.

+## Example Test Dataset

+We have provided a subset of the data for testing.
+The test data is categorized based on genetic clusters:

+- SDHx (36 samples)
+- VHL/EPAS1 (14 samples)
+- Kinase signaling (18 samples)
+- Sporadic (10 samples)

+The anatomical location-wise composition includes:

+- Abdomen (30 samples)
+- Chest (27 samples)
+- Head and neck (21 samples)

 ## Citation